-- Parcel E37 consists of 2.3 acres.
+- Parcel E37 consists of 2.3 acres of roadway.
 Parcel L30 includes one building on 5.5 acres.
-Parcel L31 consists of 11.7 acres.
-No structures are within Parcel E37 or L31 (Plate A-1). - Asbestos surveys have been completed for the one structure on the Property as part of a facility-wide asbestos survey.
+No structures are within Parcel E37 (Plate A-1). - Asbestos surveys have been completed for the one structure on the Property as part of a facility-wide asbestos survey.
 This survey showed that the building contained nonfriable asbestos-containing materials (ACM) that were rated 13 (management with 2-year inspection cycle recommended).
 The Army does not intend to remove the ACM in the building, but only discloses its existence and condition.
 Recommended inspection of ACM present in this building is the responsibility of the recipients. - The building present in the parcel was constructed in 1990 and is not expected to contain lead-based paint. - No radon levels above 4 picocuries per liter (pCi/L) were detected on the Property during a 1990 survey at Fort Ord. - No radiological surveys have been conducted within the building because radioactive commodities were reportedly not stored or used in the building. - Three former USTs (7850.1 through .3) were located on the Property (Plate 4; Surplus II EBS).
-All three USTs were removed in January 1997 and closure is pending. - No aboveground storage tanks (ASTs) are present on the Property. - No Installation Restoration Program (IRP) sites or solid waste management units (SWMUs) are located on the Property. - No polychlorinated biphenyl (PCB) transformers are on the Property, and no releases of PCBcontaminated dielectric fluids have been reported for the Property. - Ordnance and explosives (OE) investigations consisted of the Archive Search Report (ASR) and ASR Supplement No. 1 (December 1993 and November 1994, respectively), Site 39 Data Summary and Work Plan (February 1994), OE contractor after-action reports (December 1994, November 1995), working maps, Fort Ord Training Facilities Map, and associated interviews conducted during various ordnance-related community relations activities.
-These OE investigations did not identify any potential OE locations or training areas within the Property.
-However, because OE was used throughout the history of Fort Ord, the potential exists for OE to be present on the Property exists.
-This notice will be included in the deed.
+All three USTs were removed in January 1997 and were granted closure by the Monterey County Department of Health in a letter dated November 6, 1997. - No aboveground storage tanks (ASTs) are present on the Property. - No Installation Restoration Program (IRP) sites or solid waste management units (SWMUs) are located on the Property. - No polychlorinated bighenyl (PCB) transformers are on the Property, and no releases of PCBtomaniants discourse, laids have been reported for the property.

-The final CERFA report indicates that the Property (excluding Parcel E37) is included in CERFA Disqualified Parcel 47 and CERFA Parcels 134, 205, 206, and 226.
+- Ordnance and explosives (OE) investigations, consisting of the Archives Search Report (ASR), ASR Supplement No. 1 and the draft Revised ASR (December 1993, November 1994, and December 1997, respectively), Site 39 Data Summary and Work Plan (February 1994), OE contractor after-action reports (December 1994, November 1995), working maps, Fort Ord Training Facilities Map, and associated interviews from various ordnance-related community relations activities, show no OE locations within the Property.
+Although no ordnance sites are located on the Property, the potential exists for OE to be present because OE was used throughout the history of Fort Ord.
+This notice will be included in the deed. - The final CERFA report indicates that the Property (excluding Parcel E37) is included in CERFA Disqualified Parcel 47 and CERFA Parcels 134, 205 and 206.
 Parcel E37 was not included in the CERFA assessment.

 Parcel 47 was disqualified because of hazardous substance or petroleum storage.
 No releases of these substances were noted from these storage areas on the Property.
 As described above, USTs formerly present on the property have been removed.
-The Property showed no evidence of releases.
+Based on recent changes to the comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) in the DoD Authorization Act for Fiscal Year 1997, this area of storage only is available for transfer under CERCLA Section (§)120 (h)(4) as uncontaminated property.